TheCoderFactory/basic-rails-starter-template/README.md

 ## Starter App Template

-This template is a basic Rails app with with the following features:
+This template is a basic Rails app with the following features:

 1. Ruby 2.1.0
 1. Rails 4.0.2